gurleen-codes/unsubscribe-emails/README.md

 http://127.0.0.1:5001
 ```

-3. Enter your Gmail address and the App Password you generated
+3. Enter your email address, select your provider, and enter the App Password.
-4. Click "Scan Emails" to start scanning for newsletters
+4. Click **Scan Emails** to start scanning for newsletters.

 ## **Dashboard Feature**